MillerKnoll Earnings Call Transcripts

 -

-Q4 saw strong EPS and margin growth, with consolidated organic order growth of 2.9% year-over-year.
-Retail margins improved significantly, and cost synergies exceeded targets.
-Fiscal 2025 is expected to deliver higher sales and EPS, supported by ongoing investments and positive demand trends.
+Q4 delivered strong EPS and margin growth, with consolidated organic order growth of 2.9% year-over-year.
+Gross margin and operating margin improved significantly, and cost synergies exceeded targets.
+Fiscal 2025 is expected to see higher sales and EPS, supported by investments in showrooms, digital tools, and product launches.